 O’Donnell then attended the United States Naval Academy (BS Naval Architecture, 2003) where he swam on the Varsity team for two seasons before fully committing to the sport of triathlon.
 As a triathlete, O’Donnell led the Naval Academy Men’s Team to two US National Triathlon Championship titles.
 He attended UC Berkeley (MSEng Ocean Engineering, 2005) as a Navy Ensign during which time he won the 2003 U.S. Under-23 National Championships and his first of six consecutive Armed Forces Triathlon Championships.

 In 2007 O’Donnell was assigned to the U.S. Olympic Training Center in Colorado Springs, Colorado.
-He earned spots on the US National Team and World Championships Team in 2007 and 2008, and was named USAT’s Non-Drafting Triathlete of the Year in 2009 and 2010.
+He earned spots on the US National Team and World Championships Team in 2007 and 2008,was the ITU Long Distance World Champion in 2009, and was named USAT’s Non-Drafting Triathlete of the Year in 2009, 2010, and 2015.